oslokommune/ukeweb_designsystem/README.md

 ### 4. Implement components

-Browse the Designsystem for components and add the code to your project.
+Browse Oslo Designsystem for components and add the code to your project.

 ### 5. Run the Build